 - Complete takeover of responsibility for integration during the active phase of operation

-EB implemented a constant process and continuous optimizations, e. g., “continuous integration”.
-EB provided innovation and variant handling (including complexity management) by using the Software Factory, a concept for automated software engineering that ensures efficiency in terms of time, costs, and quality.
+Elektrobit implemented a constant process and continuous optimizations, e. g., “continuous integration”.
+Elektrobit provided innovation and variant handling (including complexity management) by using the Software Factory, a concept for automated software engineering that ensures efficiency in terms of time, costs, and quality.

 Quotation from Joachim Missel